simshadows/simshadows.github.io/src/blog-posts/2018-05-19-death-and-rebirth-of-discontd-online-games.md

 This can be particularly frustrating for the fans, and it certainly sucked when I heard that about Jagex's *Funorb*, which hosts my childhood favourites *Arcanists* and *Steel Sentinels*, along with other great games like *Armies of Gielinor* and *Void Hunters*.

 Even with the limitations my parents put on my gaming habits back during highschool and the fact that I only had a Funorb subscription for a few short months (since we didn't have a credit card and I was paying through a friend), I racked up 1080 ranked games with Arcanists and 309 ranked games with Steel Sentinels, equating to 347 hours of ranked gameplay (assuming 15 minutes per game), and many more unranked games (particularly with Steel Sentinels).
 I absolutely loved Arcanists and Steel Sentinels back then, and I still believe they're amazing and fun games that I'd love to return back to on occasion, even if it's just to play with friends and have some casual fun.

-{% comment %}
-    Add an Arcanists screenshot here, and maybe a Steel Sentinels screenshot as well.
-    However, I want the Battleforge screenshot to be the thumbnail...
-{% endcomment %}

 Similarly, I was a huge fan of EA's *Battleforge* back in the day for its unique and riotous-fun take on the real-time strategy formula, awesome theme, and its lovely and colourful art direction.